qExobyte/qExobyte.github.io/_pages/classes.md

 - Statistics
 - Mastering the Test

-The first cohort will start on **September 7th** and meet every Saturday leading up to the October 5 SAT.
-The final session ("Mastering the Test") will take place the week before the October SAT. **Exact times are still to be determined.**
+The first cohort will start on **September 7th** and meet every Saturday from **12:00 - 2:00 pm ET** leading up to the October SAT.
+The final session ("Mastering the Test") will be Tuesday 10/1 from 7:00 - 9:00 pm ET.

 All 10 hours can be purchased for the sale price of **${{ site.data.settings.stats.academy-sale }}**.
 As students sign up, the price will increase to **${{ site.data.settings.stats.academy }}**.